reframe-hpc/reframe/docs/manpage.rst

    .. tip::

-     In cases that you really need the variable to be set before the test is instantiated, like parameterising the test based on this variable, you can do it through an environment variable:
+     If you use a variable's value in the definition of another variable or parameter and you need to control that variable from the command line, you should consider using an environment variable to set it, as in the following example:

      .. code-block:: python